Adding a Custom MCP Server

 Overview

-Spojit's built-in connector catalog covers the most common services, but the underlying architecture is open: any HTTP server that speaks the Model Context Protocol can be plugged in as a connector.
-Your team can build an internal MCP server for a proprietary system, point Spojit at a third-party MCP server, or self-host one of the community-published servers - and use it in workflows alongside the built-in connectors.
+Spojit's built-in connector catalog covers the most common services, but the architecture is open: any remote server that speaks the Model Context Protocol can be added as a connector.
+Your team can build an internal MCP server for a proprietary system, point Spojit at a third-party hosted server, or self-host a community-published one, then use it in workflows alongside the built-in connectors.

-Use this article when the service you need isn't in the catalog and the HTTP Requests connector is too low-level.
-A custom MCP server gives your workflows typed tools, structured outputs, and the same Direct Mode / Agent Mode ergonomics as any first-party connector.
+Use a custom server when the service you need isn't in the catalog and the HTTP Requests connector is too low-level.
+A custom MCP server gives your workflows typed tools, structured outputs, and the same Direct Mode and Agent Mode ergonomics as any first-party connector.

 What You Can Do

-The custom MCP server connector exposes whatever tools the specific server registers.
-Each server defines its own catalog.
-Typical examples include:
+A custom server exposes whatever tools that specific server registers; each server defines its own catalog.
+Typical examples:

 - An internal CRM server exposing